-This policy is not a specific land use provision, but adds additional setbacks to general water bodies or water ways.
+This policy is not a specific land use provision but adds additional setbacks to general water bodies or water ways.
 AOPA already has requirements for setbacks to common bodies of water, which this application meets.
+The closest body of water is a slough located 120 metres from the proposed layer barn.